Current research

 Partners: SAR-1Alzheimer Society of OntarioAlzheimer Society Southwest PartnersDementia Network CalgaryAlzheimer Society of Saskatchewan, caryaAlzheimer Society of British ColumbiaDementia Advocacy CanadainterRAI, British Columbia Search and Rescue Association, BC Silver Alert, MedicAlert Foundation Canada

-Public Safety Canada, through the Search and Rescue New Initiatives Fund (SARNIF), is providing funding to the University of Waterloo for a three-year project entitled Managing risks of going missing among persons living with dementia by building capacities of search and rescue (SAR) personnel, first responders and communities.
+Our project at the University of Waterloo focused on managing the risk of going missing among persons living with dementia by building capacities of search and rescue personnel, first responders, and communities.
+It included four initiatives:

 Back to top